Sundance Review: Brooklyn

 This is the first of two reviews of films I saw at the Sundance Festival Tuesday (look for my review on The Witch sometime tomorrow hopefully.)
-Brooklyn follows the story of an Irish immigrant named Eilis who leaves her family and her country in the 1950's in hopes of making a living for herself.
+Brooklyn follows the story of an Irish immigrant named Eilis who leaves her family and her country in the 1950s in hopes of making a living for herself.
 From the promo pictures released of this film you'd be led to believe that Domhnall Gleeson (the lovable lad from About Time, Frank, and The Force Awakens) and Saoirse Ronan (Atonement, The Grand Budapest Hotel, Hanna and that awful Host movie) share equal screen time and it's "their story."
-These set of expectations were thrown for a loop when it turned out to really and purely be Saoirse's movie and [SPOILER highlight to read] Domhnall doesn't even really appear until the last 40 minutes or so... he is actually relegated to being the disposable love interest. sniff. [/END SPOILERS] Saoirse is a lovely actress and gives the role her all.
+This set of expectations was thrown for a loop when it turned out to really and purely be Saoirse's movie and [SPOILER] Domhnall doesn't even really appear until the last 40 minutes or so... he is actually relegated to being the disposable love interest. sniff. [/END SPOILERS] Saoirse is a lovely actress and gives the role her all.
 However...
 I just always found myself liking every side character more than her.
-As much as Ronan does most of the heavy lifting, she has quite the supporting cast to fall back on... and they're what make the movie for me.
+As much as Ronan does most of the heavy lifting, she has quite the supporting cast to fall back on... and they're what makes the movie for me.

-Essentially for me Brooklyn is a good film that was tempered by my expectations (to be fair...when someone is second billed you expect them to be the second biggest character.)
-I suppose though if I had the choice to give any one character more screen time though it wouldn't be either of her love interests!
+Essentially for me, Brooklyn is a good film that was tempered by my expectations (to be fair...when someone is second-billed you expect them to be the second biggest character.)
+I suppose though if I had the choice to give any particular character more screen time though it wouldn't be either of her love interests!
 Instead, I'd pick to have far more of the silly 8-year-old brother of her American suitor.
-As I said though, the story is Saoirse's character and there's more to it than just a love triangle.
+As I said though, the story belongs to Saoirse's character and there's more to it than just a love triangle.
 I really enjoyed seeing her journey of learning how to survive so far away from her home...and how in fact she could create a new one.
 Brooklyn is a solid film that if nothing else...is incredibly beautiful to look at.
-EMILY RATING: 8/10
+RATING: 8/10